 The 12-hour race returned to Mount Panorama in 2007 and since then there were no interruptions.
 In 2011, GT cars were allowed for the first time to participate.
-Bathurst 12 Hour was mostly the non-championship race, except two events (2007 and 2010) that were included into different Australian championships.
+Bathurst 12 Hour was mostly the non-championship race, except two events (2007 and 2010) that were included in different Australian championships.
 In 2016, the race became a part of a newly formed Intercontinental GT Challenge.

 Inaugural 12-hour race was held on 1991 Easter weekend

 The idea of 12-hour race at 6.2-km long Mount Panorama Circuit was born because the famous Bathurst 1000 race on the same race track evolved and became reserved for Group A cars in the late 1980s, so Production cars had no endurance event to run.

 Race promoter and a former Bathurst 1000 competitor Vincent Tesoriero secured the support of James Hardie Industries as a sponsor and the first Bathurst 12 Hour took place on Easter weekend in 1991 (March 31).

 The race was held under Group 3E Series Production Car rules, then in the Australian Production Car Championship, for naturally aspirated four- and six-cylinder passenger sedans, but it also allowed turbocharged and V8-engined cars.
 Twenty-four cars entered the inaugural event.